Emotional Spaces by Liubasha Rose

 How would you describe your personal style and what’s the personal signature that makes your projects unique?

 We are always looking to infuse spaces with texture and emotion.
-I think I have the eye to create interiors that are timeless, and luxurious, and at the same time succeed in making
+I think I have the eye to create interiors that are timeless, and luxurious, and at the same time succeed in making people smile and feel happy.

 Traditional pottery from rustic to ultra-refined feels very of the moment.
 For the Madeline, the Auberge in Telluride, we commissioned custom handmade plates with an intricate folk pattern from a Ukrainian artist Rustem Skibin and used them as wall art in the guestrooms and in the restaurant.